SonaaRajagopal/SignSavvy/README.md

-Sure!
-Here’s the README with updated icons in the Features section to make it visually appealing and modern:

 # SignSavvy 🚦

 Welcome to SignSavvy — a powerful traffic sign detection and recognition system.
 Leveraging a custom-trained YOLOv9 model, SignSavvy achieves an impressive 93% detection accuracy.